Rfam/rfam-docs/docs/source/glossary.rst

 Clan
 ----

-Clan is a group of families that either share a common ancestor but are too divergent to be reasonably aligned or a group of families that could be aligned, but have distinct functions.
+An **Rfam clan** is a group of families that either share a common ancestor but are too divergent to be reasonably aligned or a group of families that could be aligned, but have distinct functions.
 For example, the LSU clan (`CL00112 <http://rfam.org/clan/CL00112>`_) includes 5 families describing different types of large ribosomal subunit RNAs, including bacterial, eukaryotic, and archaeal LSU families.

 ClustalW
 --------